mattpolzin/JSONAPI/README.md

 ### Potential Improvements
 - [ ] (Maybe) Use `KeyPath` to specify `Includes` thus creating type safety around the relationship between a primary resource type and the types of included resources.
 - [ ] (Maybe) Replace `SingleResourceBody` and `ManyResourceBody` with support at the `Document` level to just interpret `PrimaryResource`, `PrimaryResource?`, or `[PrimaryResource]` as the same decoding/encoding strategies.
+- [ ] Support sideposting.
+JSONAPI spec might become opinionated in the future (https://github.com/json-api/json-api/pull/1197, https://github.com/json-api/json-api/issues/1215, https://github.com/json-api/json-api/issues/1216) but there is also an existing implementation to consider (https://jsonapi-suite.github.io/jsonapi_suite/ruby/writes/nested-writes).
+At this time, any sidepost implementation would be an awesome tertiary library to be used alongside the primary JSONAPI library.
+Maybe `JSONAPISideloading`.
 - [ ] Property-based testing (using `SwiftCheck`).
 - [ ] Error or warning if an included entity is not related to a primary entity or another included entity (Turned off or at least not throwing by default).